sookinoby/sentiment-analysis2/README.md

 Here is the t-nse visualization of the weights of top 500 words:
 ![Alt text](images/embedding1.png?raw=true "t-nse visualization")

-The visualization shows that the model automatically learnt that the words "excellent, wonderful, amazing" means the same thing.
+The visualization shows that the model automatically learnt that the words "excellent, wonderful, amazing" mean the same thing.
 This is quite wonderful.
 Next, we will write a simple predict function to use the model generated.

 ## Sample prediction

 Lets us use this model to predict our sentences.
 For this, we need to load the saved model as follows

 ```
-# Load the model from the checkpoint , we are loading the 10 epoch
+# Load the model from the checkpoint .
+We are loading the 10 epoch
 sym, arg_params, aux_params = mx.model.load_checkpoint(model_prefix, 3)

 # Assign the loaded parameters to the module